AdobeDocs/journey-optimizer-learn.en/help/challenges/summer-collection-announcement-challenge.md

 ## Your Challenge

 The Luma marketing team asks you to implement a summer collection marketing campaign in Journey Optimizer.
-Your challenge is to create a journey in Journey Optimizer.
-Specifically, you must create the required segment, create four messages, and build the journey.
+Your challenge is to:

+* Create a segment defining which profiles qualify to receive the promotion.
+* Build the journey

 ### Step 1: Define the Segment – Active Customers